 Candidates will be engaged in a short discussion with the examiner.
-For examination requirements see pages 33 and 34.
+For examination requirements see pages 40 to 41.

 Candidates will perform a short, previously unseen piece of music.
 Up to one minute's preparation time will be allowed to study and try out parts of the test before playing.